tortilaman/shop-o-matic/README.md

   - [ ] Sort list alphabetically
   - [ ] Sort by store-specific vs. no-store items
 - [ ] Foods
+  - [ ] Sort by whether or not they're safe for you to eat: yes, no, unknown
 - [ ] Master Shopping List

 ## User Stories

-- Add items
+- Add Food to shopping list
-  - [ ] Add a store-specific item that isn't in the database already
+  - [ ] Add a new product to the shopping list
+  - [ ] Add an existing product to the shopping list
-  - [ ] Add a store-specific item that is already in the database
+  - [ ] Add a store-specific food to the shopping list (i.e. watermelons from Clarks)
-  - [ ] Add an un-branded item that is store specific (such as apples)
-  - [ ] Add an item that isn't store specific
+  - [ ] Add a generic food to the shopping list
+- Add a product
+  - [ ] **While shopping, add a product that you want to check if it's safe before buying it**
+    - Photo\*
+    - Brand\*
+    - Food\*
+    - Category
+    - Store
+      - Aisle
 - Go shopping
   - [ ]